Galactic Dynamics from Boundary Parity

 The Hubble flow breaks the parity

 The pure counter-rotating boundary has a quadratic CPR with no linear term — it produces only MOND-like gravity, with no Newtonian limit.
 But we observe standard Newtonian gravity at high accelerations.
 The linear term must be induced by something that breaks the \pm\omega parity of the boundary.
+That parity is the breath’s anti-phase pairing, so the induced linear term is, in the ladder’s language, the un-paired breath: Newtonian gravity is what the boundary does once an external flow has pried apart its symmetric +\omega_0/-\omega_0 pairing and singled out a direction the pair did not have.

 The cosmological expansion provides this breaking.
 The Hubble flow imparts a universal DC phase bias \phi_0 to every boundary — the expansion imposes a net outward velocity gradient across each boundary cell, which distinguishes the +\omega_0 side (co-aligned with expansion) from the -\omega_0 side (counter-aligned), preferentially stretching one rotation direction relative to the other.
 With this bias, the CPR becomes: